Dark matter silences Cepheids in the Galactic Center: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we investigated the impact of dark matter annihilation on the evolution of Cepheid variable stars.~We found that for captured DM densities above $10^5~{\rm GeV\,cm^{-3}}$, the blue-loop phase is suppressed, preventing the formation of short-period ($1$--$6$ day) Cepheids.~Such densities are possible in the inner parsec of the Milky Way, making this region a natural testing ground for our prediction.
+In this work, we investigated the impact of dark matter annihilation on the evolution of Cepheid variable stars.~We found that for captured DM densities above $10^5~{\rm GeV\,cm^{-3}}\vtwo{/f_{\rm cap}}$, the blue loop phase is suppressed, preventing the formation of short-period ($1$--$6$ day) Cepheids.~Such densities are possible in the inner parsec of the Milky Way, making this region a natural testing ground for our prediction. \vtwo{Slightly larger values for the captured DM densities (e.g., $2 \times 10^5~{\rm GeV\,cm^{-3}}\vtwo{/f_{\rm cap}}$) significantly increase the mass range of Cepheids that are affected.}

-Our results above imply that low-mass Cepheids, those with masses $M\le6~\msun$, cannot form within the inner parsecs of the galactic center.~These objects have short-periods spanning $1$--$6$ days, so their absence would be consistent with expectations from WIMP DM heating.
+Our results above imply that low-mass Cepheids, those with masses $M\le6~\msun$, cannot form within the inner parsecs of the galactic center \vtwo{within our default model}.~These objects have short-periods spanning $1$--$6$ days, so their absence would be consistent with expectations from WIMP DM heating.

-We note that no Cepheids have yet been discovered in regions close enough to the galactic center to probe or constrain dark matter effects.
-There are several factors that explain the lack of existing Cepheid observations.~Astrophysically, the initial mass function in the GC is top-heavy, reducing the fraction of 3--12~M$_\odot$ stars compared to the larger O-star population~\cite{2010ApJ...708..834B}.~In addition, the confirmed star-formation history is sparse:~the most secure event occurred $\sim$6 Myr ago, too recent to produce Cepheids, though additional less well-established episodes of star-formation have been suggested~\cite{2017MNRAS.469.2263B}.~Observationally, crowding, extinction, and diffuse backgrounds hinder their detection.
-However, this latter issue is likely to be solved by the extreme sensitivity of near-future near-infrared (NIR) telescopes that are capable of detecting these systems.
+We note that no Cepheids have yet been discovered in regions close enough to the galactic center to probe or constrain dark matter effects.~There are several factors that explain the lack of existing Cepheid observations.~Astrophysically, the initial mass function in the GC is top-heavy, reducing the fraction of 3--12~M$_\odot$ stars compared to the larger O-star population~\cite{2010ApJ...708..834B}.~In addition, the confirmed star-formation history is sparse:~the most secure event occurred $\sim$6 Myr ago, too recent to produce Cepheids, though additional less well-established episodes of star-formation have been suggested~\cite{2017MNRAS.469.2263B}.~Observationally, crowding, extinction, and diffuse backgrounds hinder their detection.~However, this latter issue is likely to be solved by the extreme sensitivity of near-future near-infrared (NIR) telescopes that are capable of detecting these systems.